-During the year ended April 30, 2018, the Company entered into the following transactions with related parties, directors and key management personnel.
+During the six months ended October 31, 2018, the Company entered into the following transactions with related parties, directors and key management personnel.
 Key management personnel are individuals responsible for planning, directing and controlling the activities of the Company and include all directors and officers.